washingtonpost/ans-schema/docs/proposals/2019-02-15_TOC_Anchor.md

 - Anchor

 # Anchor
 A new content type used to create a hidden horizontal rule which will be utilized to auto generate a Link List/TOC.
-This hidden horizontal rule will have two properties, `content` and `id`.
+This hidden horizontal rule will have two properties, `content` and `anchor_id`.
 - `content` : inner text that will be used to form the hyperlink link
-- `id`: An id used to reference common links so that it may be treated as a "type" for filterning.
+- `anchor_id`: An id used to reference common links so that it may be treated as a "type" for filterning.
 This is seperated from the ANS `_id` which we will use as the id to target

 # Table of Contents